I am a master's-level social worker with experience ranging from therapeutic services with children and families to medical care.

 The ability to learn from and relate respectfully to people of your own culture as well as others' is known as "cultural responsivity."
 Being culturally responsive requires openness to the viewpoints, thoughts, and experiences of others.
 This is not about changing others to be more like you.
 Instead, it is about exploring and honoring the differences of others.
 Developing a cultural- responsive attitude is a life-long journey.
 It includes:

-- Developing cultural self-awareness.
+- Develop cultural self-awareness.
 What influenced your own cultural identity?
 What values and beliefs do you hold and why?
 Understanding your own cultural makeup is the first step to understanding that others hold different values and beliefs and believe in them as much as you believe in yours.

 - Learn to appreciate and value diverse views.
 Do not judge views that differ from yours as wrong.
 Instead, just accept that they are different and even try to understand other points of view.